 Language is a fundamental property of being human.
 Linguistics, the study of human language, is one of the four branches of anthropology.
 Linguistic anthropology explores the dynamic interrelationships among language, culture, and society, how human beings make sense of the world, and participate in social life through creative speech acts and linguistic play.
 Courses familiarize students with a range of theoretical and analytic approaches, including general linguistics, sociolinguistics, theories of languages, communication, semiotics, and literary studies.

-The program code for Linguistic Anthropology Immersion is LNGANTH-IM.
+The plan code for Linguistic Anthropology Immersion is LNGANTH-IM.

 Language has a crucial role in our lives as a functional system of human communication.
 Language is central to our cultures and societies.
 This course provides an introduction to the field of linguistics.
 It considers both how language is described and analyzed by linguists and how evidence from language can shed light on a variety of social, cultural, and cognitive phenomena.
 The course provides an orientation both to human language and the field of linguistics.
 It introduces the languages of the world, how languages have been described, the diversity in language structure, the issue of language endangerment and death, and the efforts to document and preserve the world’s languages, among other topics.
 Lecture 3 (Fall Or Spring).